-- The initiative began in 2015 with only 14 faculty teaching 14 classes which served 1,200 students.
+The program began in 2015 with only 14 faculty teaching 14 classes which served 1,200 students.

-- The initiative involves 26 student writing fellows — undergraduate students trained to work with faculty and students in the classroom, helping other students improve their writing.
+The program involves 26 student writing fellows — undergraduate students trained to work with faculty and students in the classroom, helping other students improve their writing.